RoyalPineapple/ledfx-airplay-docker/README.md

 Edit `configs/shairport-sync.conf` and change the `name` field:
 ```
 general = {
-    name = "LEDFx AirPlay";  // Change this
+    name = "LedFX";  // Change this
     ...
 }
 ```

 ### Audio Settings
-In the LedFx web UI (Settings → Audio):
+In the LedFX web UI (Settings → Audio):
 1. Select "pulse" from the audio device dropdown
 2. Click "Save" to apply

-This connects LedFx to the PulseAudio monitor that receives audio from Shairport.
+This connects LedFX to the PulseAudio monitor that receives audio from Shairport.

 ### LED Devices
-1. Open LedFx web UI: `http://localhost:8888`
+1. Open LedFX web UI: `http://localhost:8888`
 2. Navigate to Devices section
 3. Add your WLED/E1.31 devices
 4. Configure effects and start visualizing